Introduction to Gaussian Beams

 Focusing of Gaussian Beams

-The divergence angle of the focused beam is also affected, increasing as the spot size decreases:
+The Rayleigh range and divergence angle of the focused beam follow directly:

 Higher-Order Gaussian Modes